Article written by Elisa - Travel Writer & Local in France

 By Chrysoula from Travel Passionate

-Colmar becomes a Christmas wonderland during this festive time.
+One of the prettiest Alsace villages, Riquewihr becomes a Christmas wonderland during this festive time.
 It oozes an ambiance of warmth and cheer, making the town atmosphere something to be enjoyed.

 Three things you need to try in the market are Vin Chaud aux Epices (Mulled Wine), delectable nougat cut from a massive block, and Bredalas (a variety of small biscuits).

-Like many cities in the East in France and Germany, Nancy proposes its Christmas markets, named here Villages de Saint-Nicolas which largely participate in the special magical atmosphere of Christmas in Nancy.
+During the festivities of Saint-Nicolas, several Christmas Markets (named here Villages de Saint-Nicolas) settle throughout Nancy, and they largely participate in the special magical atmosphere of Christmas in Nancy.

 By Lucy from On the Luce

-The Cité de Noël is completed by rides and animations for children: carousel, ice rink, Ferris wheel, a small train, workshops, and concerts.
+The Cité de Noël is completed by rides and animations for children: a carousel, ice rink, Ferris wheel, a small train, workshops, and concerts.